Functorial desingularization over Q: boundaries and the embedded case: Boundaries and desingularization

 \subsubsection{Snc and monomial boundaries}

-A boundary $B$ on $X$ is called {\em snc} if each non-empty stratum $B_J$ is regular and of pure codimension $|J|$ (including the stratum $B_\emptyset$).
-In particular, our definition is not local at $|B|$ because it implies that the entire $X$ is regular.
-Similarly, we say that $B$ is {\em strictly monomial} if $X$ is regular and $|B|$ is snc.
+A boundary $B$ on $X$ is called {\em snc at $x$} if $B_{I(x)}$ is regular and of codimension at least $|I(x)|$ at $x$.
+We say that $B$ is {\em snc} if it is snc at any point of $X$, in particular, our definition is not local at $|B|$.
+Similarly, we say that $B$ is {\em strictly monomial} if $X$ is regular and $|B|$ is an snc divisor.
+Snc boundaries satisfy the following nice properties, that are often used to define snc divisors.

+\begin{lem} If $B$ is snc at $x$ then each $B_i$ is divisorial at $x$ and for any $J\subseteq I(x)$ the closed stratum $\oB_J$ is regular and of codimension $|J|$ at $x$.
+In particular, $B$ is snc if and only if each non-empty $\oB_J$, including $\oB_\emptyset=X$, is regular of pure codimension $|J|$. \end{lem} \begin{proof} The codimension of a locally principal subscheme does not exceed one, hence the codimension of $B_{I(x)}$ at $x$ is precisely $|I(x)|$, and it follows that for each $J\subseteq I(x)$ the codimension of $\oB_J$ at $x$ is precisely $|J|$.
+Now, the regularity of $\oB_J$ at $x$ follows from the following simple observation: if $A$ is a local noetherian ring with an element $x\in A$ such that $\Spec(A/xA)$ is regular of codimension 1 in $\Spec(A)$ then $A$ is regular and $x$ is not a zero divisor in $A$. \end{proof}

+For completeness we also discuss a connection between different notions.
+This simple result will not be used, so the proof is omitted.